 The space is now a well used parkland with shelters, electric barbecues and a water drinking fountain.

 The Oaklands Estate Reserve is in the south west corner of the district and offers a large picnic area with barbecues available.
 It is well treed with large eucalypts and exotics.
 The park is accessed via a sealed road with entry at the traffic lights near the Oaklands Road / Hendrie Street intersection.
 It is the site of the original Oaklands homestead which is now buried below the car park.
 The area near the car park still retains remnant trees from the original gardens.

 There are numerous walking trails which are used by many people to walk their dogs.
 City of Marion has installed bag dispensers to remove all dog droppings.

 The area is serviced by a twin Exeloo immediately adjacent to the car park.

 Redevelopment of the reserve was completed in 2018 and this includes a new playground.

 At the southern end of the reserve an original bend of the Sturt River has been converted into a dry-land soak.

 The Orienteering Association of SA has installed an interlocking series of courses across the whole Reserve and Wetland.
 Maps can be downloaded via their website or loaded via your smart phone.

 The start of the course is located 30 metres north of the western edge of the main Reserve car park.

-Many of the vines are old and the management programme undertaken by Patritti appears to be having positive effects.
+Many of the vines are old and the management programme undertaken by Patritti has had a positive effect.